mvdbos/php-spider/README.md

 [![Total Downloads](https://poser.pugx.org/vdb/php-spider/downloads)](https://packagist.org/packages/vdb/php-spider)
 [![License](https://poser.pugx.org/vdb/php-spider/license)](https://packagist.org/packages/vdb/php-spider)

-> Backwards compatibility break: since v0.5.0, Symfony EventDispatcher v3 is no longer supported and PHP Spider requires v4 or v5.
-This is because of a BC break in the EventDispatcheri v5, which we need to support to keep up with modern frameworks.
+> Note on backwards compatibility break: since v0.5.0, Symfony EventDispatcher v3 is no longer supported and PHP Spider requires v4 or v5.
+If you are stuck with v3, you can still use PHP Spider v0.4.x.
+The reason for this is because of a BC break in the EventDispatcher v5, which we needed to support to keep up with modern frameworks.

 PHP-Spider Features
 ======